 |Our family photo with a family from Ecuador!
 The little girl receive a shoebox we had packed.|

 I can truly say it has been a community effort!
 People helped raise money through, basket raffles, pancake breakfasts and rummage sales.
 We had businesses donate supplies, a hotel donate soap, dentists donate toothbrushes and toothpaste.
 Crafters made hair pretties, jewelry, dresses, and toys.
 Companies donated items for us to raffle off.
 People from all over collect toys, school supplies and beanie babies and then the community came out in droves to help us pack boxes.

 I am amazed and humbled to be a part of such a wonderful project.
 There is power in a simple gift, because that simple gift may be the first gift a chid ever receives.
 That gift my provide much needed school supplies to a child that doesn't have any.
 It might bring a child white socks that she needs to be able to participate in school.
-It might bring much needed soap, or a first taste of candy or even just a soft cuddly friend to snuggle with during a long cold night!
+It might bring much needed soap, or even just a soft cuddly friend to snuggle with during a long cold night!
 Most of all that gift brings with it the good news of God's love and that knowledge that they are not forgotten about, someone out there cares enough about them to send them a gift!